-- Hardware PCI bus conflict: When a new installation produces PCI bus error messages or the board driver does not install, it is important to verify that there are no conflicts with other PCI or system devices already installed.
-Use the Teledyne DALSA PCI Diagnostic tool as described in Checking for PCI Bus Conflicts.
-Also verify the installation via the Windows Device Manager. - BSOD (blue screen) following a board reset: After programming the board with different firmware, the computer displays the BSOD when the board is reset (see BSOD (blue screen) Following a Board Reset). - Verify Sapera and Board drivers: If there are errors when running applications, confirm that all Sapera and board drivers are running.
+Hardware PCI bus conflict: When a new installation produces PCI bus error messages or the board driver does not install, it is important to verify that there are no conflicts with other PCI or system devices already installed.
+Use the Teledyne DALSA PCI Diagnostic tool as described in the following section "Diagnostic Tool Overview".

+- Check for PCI Bus Conflicts.
+Verify the installation via the Windows Device Manager. - BSOD (blue screen) following a board reset: After programming the board with different firmware, the computer displays the BSOD when the board is reset (see BSOD (blue screen) Following a Board Reset). - Verify Sapera and Board drivers: If there are errors when running applications, confirm that all Sapera and board drivers are running.
 See Sapera and Hardware Windows Drivers for details.
 In addition, Teledyne DALSA technical support will ask for the log file of messages by Teledyne DALSA drivers.
-Follow the instructions describe in Teledyne DALSA Log Viewer. - Firmware update error: There was an error during the Xtium2-CLHS PX8 firmware update procedure.
+Follow the instructions describe in Teledyne DALSA Log Viewer. - Firmware update error: There was an error during the Xtium-CLHS PX4 firmware update procedure.
 The user can usually easily correct this.
 Follow the instructions Recovering from a Firmware Update Error.

-- Installation went well but the board does not work or stopped working.
-Review these steps described in Symptoms: CamExpert Detects no Boards. - Using Windows 8/10 Fast Boot option: When adding, removing, or moving boards while the PC is shutdown with the Windows Fast Boot option activated, it is possible that the boards do not get mapped properly on the next reboot of the computer.
+- Board stops working.
+Installation went well but the board doesn't work or stopped working.
+Review these steps described in Symptoms: CamExpert Detects no Boards. - Using Windows 8/10 Fast Boot option: When adding, removing, or moving boards while the PC is shutdown with the Windows Fast Boot option activated, it is possible that the boards don't get mapped properly on the next reboot of the computer.
 The driver will detect such a situation and the Device Manager launched at startup will display a message indicating that a reboot is required.